hungsu/quartz/content/notes/Why publish notes.md

 - "Why blog"
 ---

-A few moments ago, my wife asked me "Why do you want to make a blog?" and my off the cuff answer was "Because I want to".
+A few moments ago, my wife asked me "Why do you want to make a [blog](notes/Digital%20garden)?" and my off the cuff answer was "Because I want to".
 But the reality is a lot bigger than that.

-First of all, there are some reasons not to so let's get those out of the way.
+First of all, there are some reasons not to, so let's get those out of the way.

 ## Why you shouldn't publish online